wisebrian/pinkPanther/README.md

 # Revox

 Revox is a project which aims to implement a reverse proxy.
-Written in Go.
-The package contains the proxy server, services and minimal unit tests.
+The package contains the proxy server, services, configuration file, helm chart and minimal unit tests.

 The solution can be deployed using either docker-compose or helm.
 It supports HTTP/1.1 and messages encoded in JSON.

 The proxy server listens for HTTP requests and forwards them to downstream services if the host header matches.
 In the eventuality of a match, the proxy server will implement the load balancing strategy specified in the configuration file and if no explicit strategy is declared, it will default to round robin.

+*Written in Go.*

 ## Features
 - Load Balancing via two methods:
   - Random
   - Round Robin
-- Multiple upstream services
+- Multiple downstream services
 - Healthchecks
 - Retries
 - HTTP Cache
 - YAML configuration

+### Getting Started

 ## Build